Can You See Fleas on Dogs?

 Even if you are able to get the flea infestation under control on your own, it is important to contact your vet.
 Fleas carry parasites like tapewormsopens in a new tab, which can infect your dog as they are biting and chewing on their skin so they should be treated with an appropriate dewormer as well.

-Be sure that the flea products you choose are safe for your pup and that you use the products exactly as the package recommends.
+Be sure that the flea products you choose are safe for your pupopens in a new tab and that you use the products exactly as the package recommends.
 For example, if the product is labeled only for dogs of a certain weight or age, stick to those guidelines.
 If you are using topical products, don’t bathe your dog for the recommended time frame in order to allow the products to work properly.
-And never use products meant for dogs on cats, or vice-versa, to avoid toxic reactions
+And never use products meant for dogs on cats, or vice-versa, to avoid toxic reactionsopens in a new tab.

 FAQs (People also ask):